Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} + \mathbf{k}\times\zeta\mathbf{v} &= -g\nabla\left(h + b\right) - \nabla k - f\mathbf{k}\times\mathbf{v}\nonumber\\ \Leftrightarrow\frac{\partial\mathbf{v}}{\partial t} + qh\mathbf{k}\times\mathbf{v} &= -g\nabla\left(h + b\right) - \nabla k.\tag{15.166}\label{eq:momentum_eq_shallow_nonl} \end{align} \]

-\[ \begin{align} \md{q} &= \frac{1}{h}\md{\eta} - \frac{\eta}{h^2}\md{h}\stackrel{\href{ch-12-important-approximations.html#eq:swe_1}{\text{Glg.
+\[ \begin{align} \md{q} &= \frac{1}{h}\md{\eta} - \frac{\eta}{h^2}\md{h}\stackrel{\href{ch-12-important-approximations.html#eq:swe_1}{\text{Eq.
 (13.172)}}}{=} - \frac{\eta}{h}\nabla\cdot\mathbf{v} - \frac{\eta}{h^2}\left(-h\nabla\cdot\mathbf{v}\right) = 0.\tag{15.167}\label{eq:pv_conservation_incompress} \end{align} \]

-\[ \begin{align} h\text{ nimmt ab} \Rightarrow \left(\zeta + f\right)\text{ nimmt ab} \Rightarrow \zeta\text{ nimmt ab}, \end{align} \]
+\[ \begin{align} h\text{ decreases} \Rightarrow \left(\zeta + f\right)\text{ decreases} \Rightarrow \zeta\text{ decreases}, \end{align} \]

 where a positive sign of $f$ and therefore also of $\eta$ was assumed.
 If $f$ is negative, then $\zeta$ must grow.
 If a westerly flow encounters an orographic obstacle, anticyclonic relative vorticity arises.
-This is called orographic $\beta-$effect.
+This is called the orographic $\beta-$effect.
 An important example is the formation of planetary waves in the Rocky Mountains.

 Eq.
-(15.167) can be in the form
+(15.167) can be written in the form

 \[ \begin{align} \frac{\partial q}{\partial t} + \mathbf{v}\cdot\nabla q = 0 \end{align} \]

-note down.
 Combining this with Eq.
 (13.172), one obtains

 \[ \begin{align} h\frac{\partial q}{\partial t} + h\mathbf{v}\cdot\nabla q + q\frac{\partial h}{\partial t} + qh\nabla\cdot\mathbf{v} + q\mathbf{v}\cdot\nabla h = 0\nonumber \end{align} \]